We all want to save money, but most of us probably don’t know where to begin.

-Let me just say that almost all the personal financial blogs are covered under a mound of commercial type sites.
+Let me just say that almost all personal financial blogs are covered under a mound of commercial-type sites.

 A little on the site.

-Personal finance of course but comes with a lot of personality and a shipload of useful content.
+Personal finance, of course, comes with a lot of personality and a shipload of useful content.

 If you want to learn about money without the lameness that comes with most sites, Budgetsaresexy.com is one you might want to visit.

 Just like I mentioned earlier, I have a thing for personal blogs.